Hakanaou/deepLuna/README.md

 Extractor/Editor/Translator/Injector for Tsukihime Remake

 ## About
-deepLuna, from "deepL", the machine translation service, and "Luna", the name of the Roman Moon goddess, is a Python script with a GUI interface that works as an extractor/editor/translator (with deepL API)/injector for the text of the Tsukihime Remake game on Switch and possibly on PS4, while taking into account the whole internal structure of the script.
+deepLuna is a Python script with a GUI interface that works as an extractor/injector for the text of the Tsukihime Remake game on Switch and possibly on PS4, while taking into account the whole internal structure of the script.

 ## Installation
 You just need a regular Python distribution, for example the last one from https://www.python.org/downloads/, and then launch the script deepLuna.py using a Python IDE, for example IDLE that you get by default, or some other (Spyder, Pyzo, etc.).